-1. The Cover Page must contain the notice below (please cut and paste): is pr discl betw ges [] of this document may contain trade secrets or commercial or financial information that rivileged or confidential and is exempt from public disclosure.
-Such information shall be used or closed only for evaluation purposes or in accordance with a financial assistance or loan agreement ween the submitter and the Government.
-The Government may use or disclose any information that is appropriately marked or otherwise restricted, regardless of source."
+1. The Cover Page must contain the notice below (please cut and paste):

+"Pages [] of this document may contain trade secrets or commercial or financial information that is privileged or confidential and is exempt from public disclosure.
+Such information shall be used or disclosed only for evaluation purposes or in accordance with a financial assistance or loan agreement between the submitter and the Government.
+The Government may use or disclose any information that is not appropriately marked or otherwise restricted, regardless of source."